 Read the full Alesis Nitro Mesh review

-Yamaha’s DTX402 series is aimed squarely at beginner drummers.
+Yamaha’s DTX402 series is aimed squarely at entry-level drummers.
 There are three kits in the 402 line-up, but the 402K is the best for tight budgets and offers plenty to help first-timers get started.

 Impressively, the DTX402 is also compatible with Yamaha’s free DTX402 Touch app (iOS/Android), which enables deeper kit customisation, additional playing challenges and rewards as players improve.